craftercms/docs/source/system-administrators/activities/authoring/main-menu-encryption-tool.rst

 To encrypt a password, access key, etc., simply enter the password, access key, etc. in the ``Raw Text`` field, then click on ``Encrypt Text``.
 This will generate the encrypted password, access key, etc. that you then simply need to paste in the configuration file.

-Crafter Studio also provides the encryption tool to encrypt passwords, access keys or other sensitive information in a configuration file managed through Crafter Studio in |siteConfig| -> ``Configuration``.
+Crafter Studio also provides the encryption tool to encrypt passwords, access keys or other sensitive information in a configuration file managed through Crafter Studio in |projectTools| -> ``Configuration``.
 See :ref:`encrypting-text-in-a-configuration-file` for more information.

 -------
 Example